sourcenetwork/defradb/README.md

 Start a node by executing `defradb start`.
 Keep the node running going through the following examples.

-Verify connection to the node works using `defradb client ping`.
+Verify connection to the node works, by executing `defradb client ping` in another terminal.

 ## Configuration